LOADING ...

 I did not get my business but he did not get his say

-A gun wheeled out of an and it played the old one two
+A gun wheeled out of an overcoat and it the old one two

-And Red was dead when the other two men set down to eat stew.
+And Red was dead when the other two men set to eat their stew.

 Videos